¾ÅÉ«ÊÓÆµ

 Degree

 The qualification awarded to a student who has successfully completed a 3–6-year course at a university.
+(Some can be shorter or longer).
 Degrees can be undergraduate and postgraduate.

 Department